SV WACKER BURGHAUSEN

 FOOD & DRINK OPTIONS

 With the stadium slap bang in the middle of a residential area, places offering booze and decent food in the immediate vicinity are a bit thin on the ground.
 Many fans therefore grub up or simply wet their beak in the restaurants, bars and cafes of Burghausen's historical Aldstadt before heading to the ground.
-We were going to recommend 'Chillis' on Marktler Straße (www.chillis-bar.homepage.t-online.de) but between our visit and writing up this guide - it closed !
-According to their website though, it's getting ready to reopen with new management so it might be worth calling in ... and letting us know what you think.
+We were going to recommend 'Chillis' on Marktler Straße but between our visit (at the end of April 2023) and writing up this guide - it closed !
+According to the website though, it's getting ready to reopen with new management so it might be worth calling in ... and letting us know what you think.

 Of course, you can get your pre-match fill in the stadium itself and pay for your half-time beer and bratwurst with cash - so no need to worry about sorting out a stadium card !